-From Quantum Computing To Securing The Upcoming Election, with Steve Grobman, Chief Technology Officer At McAfee - Ep.
-83
+From Quantum Computing To Securing The Upcoming Election, With Steve Grobman

 Quantum computing, Grobman's curb, upcoming election, how to prepare for the Cyber pandemic, all part of this fascinating episode with Steve Grobman, Chief Technology Officer at McAfee.

 - [06:31] The Need to Move Faster in Securing the Upcoming Election

 - [12:05] How Artificial Intelligence Makes the Adversary More Lethal